novel-zlood/novel-zlood.github.io/source/_posts/site/site-18.md

 * * *

--Woohoo!
-A goal in just 1 minute and 15 seconds!
-Parma Calcio scores a goal right off the bat!
+-Wow!
+Scored in the first 1 minute and 15 seconds!
+Parma Calcio has scored!

--A fantastic goal!
-Mino scores here!
+-What a fantastic goal!
+Here, Mino scores!

--It's his 5th goal of the season!
-And his 3rd league goal!
+-Season’s 5th goal!
+And 3rd league goal!

--Mino is showing fantastic performance on the wing lately!
+-Mino showing fantastic performance on the wing recently!

 Boooooo!

-Since the goal, the booing has gotten louder.
+The boos got louder after the goal.

-Especially when I had the ball, it went crazy.
+Especially when I had the ball.

-I wondered if they'd really set off flares.
+I wondered if they’d actually light a flare or something.

-Thinking back, I realized how effective this simple pattern macro play is.
+Thinking back, I finally realized how powerful this simple macro play pattern was.

 "Switching!"

-At Franco's shout, I moved to the center.
+At Franco's call, I moved to the center.

-Mmm!
+Hmm!
 This fragrant smell.

-It's the smell of home.
+This is the scent of home.

 "Mino!"

-A ball flew towards me at the center circle.
+A ball flying towards the center circle where I stood.

-A counterattack was starting.

-Franco and Santiago started sprinting to the wings as soon as I got the ball.

-It's been a while since I ran with excitement.
+The start of a counterattack.

+As soon as I caught the ball, Franco and Santiago sprinted down the flanks.

+Let’s have some fun running.

-Oddly, I don't feel like I'm running on the wings.
+Strangely, it doesn’t feel like running on the wing.

-When I sprint from the center, it feels like a wild horse running in the fields, and I really like it.
+Running from the center feels like a wild horse galloping in the fields, and it feels really good.

 "Block him!"

-"Narrow the angle for a pass to the wing!"
+"Narrow the angle for a pass to the flank!"

 "Mark number 24!
-Mark him!"
+24!"

-I gained more speed.
+I gained speed.

-I easily dodged a Perugia midfielder rushing to stop my acceleration with a simple body feint.
+A Perugia midfielder rushed to cut my speed, but I dodged him with a simple body feint.

-There was no need to show off fancy skills like a McGeady spin.
+There was no need for fancy moves like the McGeady spin or the Marseille turn.

-Or a Marseille turn.

 Simple is best.

-I realized this while scoring the first goal today.
+I realized today that simple is the best, scoring a goal.

-They can't stop it even if they know.
+This can’t be stopped even if they know it.

-I saw the Perugia players getting flustered.
+I saw the panicked Perugia players.

-Especially the defenders moving busily.
+Especially the defenders, moving busily.

 There were four defenders.

-We had three players.
+We had three.

-We were outnumbered by one, but it didn't matter.
+We were outnumbered by one, but it didn’t matter.

-This counterattack had already messed up their line.
+The opponent’s line was a mess due to this counterattack.

 -Mino!
 Mino!
-He's fast!
-He's fast again!
+He’s fast!
+This time too, he’s fast!

--He's sprinting right into the danger zone quickly!
+-Quickly running into the danger zone, Mino!

-The two central defenders blocking my path must have thought.
+The two center-backs blocking my way must have thought they had perfectly blocked my shooting angle.

-They perfectly blocked the angle for a shot.

-But I saw it.
+But I could see it.

 The perfect trajectory angle.

-I moved as if I was being pushed to the opposing left wing by the defender.
+Pretending to be pushed to the left flank by the defender.

-Then turned my body again, tricking the opponent's timing, and took a shot with my right foot half-space faster.
+Then, turning my body back to trick the opponent and quickly taking a shot with my right foot from the half-space.

 With an outside front kick.

-Bang!

 Thud!

--Mino's multi-goal!
+Flop!

+-Mino scores a brace!

--Woohoo!
-Mino is crazy!
+-Wow!
+Mino is amazing!
 Fantastico!
 Fantastico!
-Woohoo!
-A mesmerizing outside front kick!
+Wow, a magnificent outside front kick!

--In just 15 minutes of the first half, the score widened with a 2-point lead!
-Parma quickly snatched 2 points from Perugia!!
+-The score widens to a two-point difference in just 15 minutes into the first half!
+Parma seizes two goals against Perugia in a flash!!

 Wow!
-This went in.
+This worked.

-Honestly, I wasn't sure about this one.
+Honestly, I wasn’t sure about this one.

-After scoring, the players all rushed over.
+As I scored, the players swarmed over me.

-"Now it's an outside front kick?"
+"Now it’s the outside front kick?"

-"You're really crazy!"
+"You’re really insane!"

-While sharing the joy of scoring with the players and heading back, Santiago sneaked up and asked.
+Sharing the joy of scoring with the players, Santiago approached and asked.

-"What video did you watch to play this well?"
+"Which video did you watch this time to play so well?"

-I recently told him that I study other players' videos and try to mimic their plays, so now he's all about watching various player videos and copying their moves.
+Since I mentioned that I’ve been studying other players’ videos and imitating their play, he’s been on a rampage, watching videos of different players and imitating their play.

-Last time, he got a smack on the head from Coach Alain Lavagne for overusing the Marseille turn, trying to mimic Zidane.
+Last time, he tried to imitate Zidane, doing the Marseille turn repeatedly, only to get a light smack from Coach Alain Lavagne.

-"Come on, tell me!
+"Uh?
+Please tell me!
 Please?"

-What's he planning to mimic now?
+He must be planning to imitate something again.

-Looking at his desperate face, I had no choice but to tell him when he raised two fingers.
+Seeing his desperate face, I had no choice but to tell him when he raised two fingers.

-"2 Euros?"
+"2 euros?"

-"20 Euros."
+"20 euros."

-Yup, money is the best.
+Yeah, money talks.

-"What did you watch and mimic?"
+"Which video did you watch?"

 "Yeah!"

-There's a player particularly famous for his highlights in Korea.
+There’s a player known for his highlight reels in Korea.

-The protagonist of the term 'Quaresma Special.'
+The one known for the ‘Quaresma Special.’

 "Ricardo Quaresma."

 "Quaresma?"

-"Yeah, I watched 'Quaresma Special' and tried to mimic it."
+"Yeah, I watched the 'Quaresma Special' and tried to follow it."

-Santiago made a puzzled face at my words.
+Santiago pulled a face.

 Why?

-In the videos, he's like a football god.
+He’s practically a football god in videos.

 ----